MicrosoftDocs/Devices-docs/surface/wake-on-power-for-surface.md

 The Wake on Power feature is available on the following devices:

+- Surface Pro 9 (commercial SKUs only)
+- Surface Pro 9 with 5G
 - Surface Pro 8 (commercial SKUs only)
 - Surface Pro 7+ (commercial SKUs only)
 - Surface Pro X (all SKUs)